Anatomy of the External Ear

 Important Clinical Points

-- Hitzelberger’s Sign: The hypoesthesia of posterior meatal wall occurs due to the pressure on facial nerve (sensory fibers are affected early) in patients with acoustic neuroma.
+- Hitzelberger’s Sign: The hypoesthesia (decreased sensation) of the posterior meatal wall occurs due to the pressure on the facial nerve (sensory fibers are affected early) in patients with acoustic neuroma.
+This is a classical neurological sign.

 - Vasovagal Reflex: During EAC cleaning, stimulation of Arnold’s branch of the vagus nerve can cause coughing, bradycardia, syncope, and even cardiac arrest.